ccarruitero/makemehapi/exercises/validation_using_joi_object/problem.md

 ii)  ```password``` cannot appear together with ```accessToken```. iii) if any other parameters than specified above are sent, they should pass the validation.

+If the validation is successful, the handler must return a text of `login successful`

 -----------------------------------------------------------------
 ##HINTS